The Offspring: Early years (1984–1993)

-In 1991, the Offspring teamed up with Wilson again to produce the Baghdad 7" EP and a third demo tape.
+In 1991, the Offspring teamed up with Wilson again to produce the Baghdad 7-inch EP and a third demo tape.
 This EP and demo were instrumental to the band's signing with Epitaph Records.
 In 1992, Thom Wilson and the Offspring returned to the studio to record their second album Ignition, which was released in October of that year.
 The band went on U.S. tours with Pennywise and Lunachicks, and a European tour with NOFX.